 Once the kitchen was done, we started having a few celebration dinners with friends.
 I am sure that will continue now that I feel confident that I can invite people over for dinner without being embarrassed.
 See the old kitchen photo… Yuck, right?

-I waited for a long time to reach my goal and I put up with inconvenience.
+I waited for a long time to reach my goal and I put up with the inconvenience.

 When life takes over your goals